camunda/camunda-docs/docs/reference/bpmn-processes/multi-instance/multi-instance.md

 Input and output variable mappings can be defined at the multi-instance activity.
 They are applied **on each instance** on activating and on completing.

 The input mappings can be used to create new local variables in the scope of an instance.
 These variables are only visible within the instance.
 It is a way to restrict the **visibility** of variables.
-By default, new variables (e.g. provided by a job worker) are created in the scope of the workflow instance and are visible to all instances of the multi-instance activity as well as outside of it.
+By default, new variables (e.g. provided by a job worker) are created in the scope of the process instance and are visible to all instances of the multi-instance activity as well as outside of it.
 In case of a parallel multi-instance activity, this can lead to variables that are modified by multiple instances and result in race conditions.
-If a variable is defined as local variable, then it is not propagated to a parent or the workflow instance scope and can't be modified outside of the instance.
+If a variable is defined as local variable, then it is not propagated to a parent or the process instance scope and can't be modified outside of the instance.

 The input mappings can access the local variables of the instance (e.g. `inputElement`, `loopCounter`).
 For example, to extract parts of the `inputElement` variable and apply them to separate variables.

 The output mappings can be used to update the `outputElement` variable.
 For example, to extract a part of the job variables.

 **Example:** say we have a call activity that is marked as a parallel multi-instance.
-When the called workflow instance completes, its variables get [merged](/product-manuals/concepts/variables.md#variable-propagation) into the call activity's workflow instance.
+When the called process instance completes, its variables get [merged](/product-manuals/concepts/variables.md#variable-propagation) into the call activity's process instance.
 Its result is collected in the output collection variable, but this has become a race condition where each completed child instance again overwrites this same variable.
 We end up with a corrupted output collection.
 An output mapping can used to overcome this, because it restricts which variables get merged.
 In the case that: